akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Queen Matilda lived until 1118, long enough to see her grandson—Beatrice and Godfrey's first child—and to hold him once.
 She told Beatrice, in her final months: "You were the best of my accidents."

 The half-sisters married well and moved away.
-Alice wrote once, years later, a letter that might have been an apology.
+Avice wrote once, years later, a letter that might have been an apology.
 Beatrice answered it warmly.
 They never met again.

 Sir Guy de Montfort died on crusade, forgotten by all but the chroniclers who noted his name in passing.